Horses and shoots

 There are a number of causes for concern over safety issues between shooters and equestrians.
 However, a good relationship exists between the two groups and the problems should be easily overcome.
 These guidelines will help to contribute towards the safety of the riders and horses.

-Noise is the principle area to be addressed.
-It can be broken down into two main areas that are wholly to do with shooting and another more general one
+Noise is the principal issue to be addressed.
+Risks can be broken down into two main areas; some that are wholly to do with shooting and another, more general, one

 - The noise from the guns as they fire

 - The sounds created by spent shot as it falls as well as any falling shot birds

 - Noises and sudden movements made by gun dogs and beaters working in cover as they approach bridleways etc. (This may include the sound of a flushed animal)